Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 Each competency has a description or definition.

-**Planning & organising:** Effectively manages activities within the available people, resources and keeps to expected or communicated timelines.
-Includes contributing to task break-down and estimating.
+**Planning & organising:** Manages activities effectively with the available people and resources, keeping to expected or communicated timelines.
+Participates in breaking down tasks and estimating effort.

 **Independent working:** Works independently as an individual at each level, showing self-reliance and initiative, and takes responsibility for completing tasks and seeing them through to completion.